Israeli leaflets tell Gaza residents to shun border protest

-GAZA CITY, Gaza Strip (AP) — Israeli military aircraft have dropped leaflets urging Palestinians to stay away from the Gaza-Israel border fence and warning that they endanger their lives if they follow directives of Hamas organizers of weekly protests there.
+GAZA CITY, Gaza Strip (AP) — Israeli military aircraft on Friday dropped leaflets urging Palestinians to stay away from the Gaza-Israel border fence and warning that they endanger their lives if they follow directives of Hamas organizers of the weekly protests there.

-The leaflets were dropped on Friday, ahead of what’s to be the fourth large-scale protest, largely organized by Gaza’s rulers from the Islamic militant Hamas, in part to challenge a decade-old border blockade of the territory.
+The leaflets were dropped ahead of what is to be the fourth large-scale border march since March 30.
+In the past three weeks, 28 Palestinians have been killed and hundreds wounded by Israeli troops firing from across the border fence.

-Israel has accused Hamas of using the protests as a cover for carrying out attacks.
-It has said it will not allow protesters to approach or damage the border fence.
-Rights groups say orders allowing troops to use potentially lethal force against unarmed protesters are unlawful.
+The military has said it is defending Israel’s border and that its troops, including snipers, only target “instigators.”
+It has also accused Hamas of using mass protests as a cover for attacks.

 Most Read Nation & World Stories